Welcome

 Water your plant in the old pot before transferring over and let sit an hour.

-Add well-draining potting soil amended with peat moss and perlite to the bottom to elevate the root ball.
+Add well-draining potting soil amended with perlite and rooting hormone to the bottom to elevate the root ball.
 Lift the plant and release the roots against the existing planter.
 Use a clean knife or garden trowel to wedge between the pot and the soil to loosen.

 Inspect the root ball.
 Notice if there are any dead or rotting roots and trim off with sterile pruners.
 If the plant is rootbound, cut through the roots to alleviate continued encircling.